fontexD/Home-assistant/battery_charge/readme.md

 - The latest version of Solax Inverter Modbus (v.
 2023.09.07) installed and configured.
 - Home Assistant or a similar home automation platform.
+- Testet with SPH3600 from Growatt ( should work for all growatt models)

 ## Step 1: Create Helpers